ns1/ns1-privatedns/utils/backups/README.md

 `Insufficient disk space remaining`

-Indicates that the diskspace available on the partition containing the backup storage directory is less than either the value specified or the default of 1 GiB.
+Indicates that the disk space available on the partition containing the backup storage directory is less than either the value specified or the default of 1 GiB.

 `This node is not primary - not performing backup`